Vampire Sisters: Plot

 The two twelve year old half-vampire sisters Silvania and Dakaria Tepes move from Transylvania to a small German town, together with their father Mihai (a vampire) and their mother Elvira (a human).
 This is a culture shock for the two very dissimilar sisters.
-While Darkaria does not fit in the human world, Silvania is enjoying her humanness.
-In the school they find no right connection, although between Jacob and Silvania, a little romance seems to develop.
-The hard of hearing Helene, who hides her disability however is Darkaria's only friend.
+While Dakaria does not fit in in the human world, Silvania thrives among humans.
+In the school they struggle to fit in, although between Jacob and Silvania, a little romance seems to develop.
+Dakaria, however, has only one friend: the hard of hearing Helene, who hides her disability.

-Dirk van Kombast, a neighbor of the family, finds something wrong with its neighbors and orders himself Vampire Hunter equipment over the Internet.
-When finally even Dakarias flight competition to fail is doomed because she has not enough air force as a half-vampire and Jacob because of the acute danger of sunburn, Silvania cannot visit the swimming pool, the two want to change their situation.
-By chance, they discover Schick, which can meet them a heart's desire in the shop of Ali.
-Although he warns them that the wishes are dangerous, but the two are sure: Silvania wants to become a real human, Dakaria a real vampire.
-But Ali bin accidentally swapped the wishes of Schick.
+Dirk van Kombast, a neighbor of the family, becomes suspicious of the Tepes family and orders Vampire Hunter equipment over the Internet.
+Dakaria's flight competition is doomed to fail because she has not enough air force as a half-vampire.
+Meanwhile, Silvania can't spend time with Jacob at the pool because of her sensitivity to the sun.
+Both of the sisters want to solve the problems they face as half-vampires, but in different ways.
+By chance, they discover the shop of Ali bin Schick, who can grant them their hearts' desires.
+Although he warns them that the wishes are dangerous, the two are sure: Silvania wants to become fully human, while Dakaria wants to become fully vampire.
+However, their wishes accidentally become swapped during the process.

-So there are numerous complications: Silvania wants to drink blood of Jacobs, Dakaria is being bullied by the bullies of the school and can not defend themselves.
-They are desperately looking for Ali bin Schick.
-His grandson, Ludo, coincidentally a classmate of the two, is the formula for an antidote.
+After they make their wishes, there are numerous complications: Silvania wants to drink Jacob's blood, while Dakaria is unable to defend herself from the school's bullies.
+Realizing their wishes have been swapped, they desperately look for Ali bin Schick.
+His grandson, Ludo, coincidentally a classmate of the two, knows the formula for an antidote.
 To achieve this, they need a flower, picked only at midnight and servers allows a new passion.
-Along with Helene, that initiate them after a brief interlude in their secret, searching for the flower on the cemetery.
-But Dirk van Kombast comes to them in the way.
-Eventually they succeed but with the help of Ludo, who turns out to be visionaries, to overcome Dirk and grab the flower.
-The two have learned from their cause and return to half vampire.
+Along with Helene, that initiate them after a brief interlude in their secret, searching for the flower in the local cemetery.
+Dirk van Kombast finds them, wishing to hunt them down as vampires.
+Eventually they fight him off with the help of Ludo, who turns out to be a visionary, and grab the flower.
+The two have learned from their experience and both return to their half-vampire selves.